 Synergy.
-Effective January 1, 2005, we acquired all of the outstanding common stock of Synergy.
-Synergy provides strategic consulting, planning, analysis and technology solutions in the areas of logistics, defense operations and command and control, primarily to the U.S. Air Force.
-We undertook the acquisition in order to enhance our presence in the areas of homeland security and national defense and also in federal government technology and program management.
+Effective January 1, 2005, we acquired all the outstanding common stock of Synergy, which provides strategic consulting, planning, analysis, and technology solutions in the areas of logistics, defense operations, and command and control, primarily to the U.S. Air Force.
+We undertook the acquisition to enhance our presence in the areas of homeland security, national defense, government technology, and program management.
 The aggregate purchase price was approximately \$19.5 million, including \$18.4 million of cash, common stock valued at \$0.5 million, and \$0.6 million of transaction expenses.
-The excess of the purchase price over the estimated fair value of the net assets acquired was approximately \$14.9 million, of which we allocated approximately \$14.1 million to goodwill and \$0.8 million to customer-related intangible assets.
+The excess of the purchase price over the estimated fair value of the net tangible assets acquired was approximately \$15.5 million, of which we allocated approximately \$14.6 million to goodwill and \$0.9 million to customer-related intangible assets.
 Synergy's results are included in our statements of operations beginning January 1, 2005.

 Caliber.
-Effective October 1, 2005, we acquired all of the outstanding common stock of Caliber from its employee stock ownership plan.
+Effective October 1, 2005, we acquired all the outstanding common stock of Caliber from its employee stock ownership plan.
 Caliber provides professional services in the areas of human services programs and policies.
-We undertook the acquisition to enhance our presence in the areas of child and family studies and also in information technology and human services.
+We undertook the acquisition to enhance our presence in the areas of child and family studies, information technology, and human services.
 The aggregate initial purchase price was approximately \$20.7 million, including \$19.4 million of cash and \$1.3 million of transaction expenses.
-In addition to the initial consideration, the purchase agreement provides for additional contingent payments in cash up to an additional \$3.5 million over the two years following the acquisition, of which we expect to pay \$2.7 million based on Caliber's performance to date.
-The full \$3.5 million has already been placed in escrow and is shown on our balance sheet as restricted cash.
-The excess of the purchase price over the estimated fair value of the net assets acquired was approximately \$20.4 million, of which we allocated approximately \$16.5 million to goodwill and \$3.9 million to intangible assets.
+In addition to the initial consideration, the purchase agreement provides for additional contingent payments in cash up to an additional \$3.5 million, of which we have paid approximately \$1.2 million and will pay an additional \$1.5 million based on Caliber's performance to date.
+The \$1.5 million unpaid amount is shown on our balance sheet as restricted cash.
+The excess of the purchase price over the estimated fair value of the net tangible assets acquired was approximately \$20.4 million, of which we allocated approximately \$16.5 million to goodwill and \$3.9 million to intangible assets.
 Caliber's results are included in our statements of operations beginning October 1, 2005.